An operator-led approach to detecting unauthorised surveillance, set within a wider counterespionage and behavioural intelligence picture.

 A sweep can establish whether a compromise exists.
 On its own, it does not explain how a device came to be there, or who would benefit from it.
 This is where we differ from providers who offer detection in isolation.
 We read technical findings alongside behaviour, access, and intent, so that a result becomes genuine understanding and a sound basis for proportionate action.

 Physical search is the spine of every inspection, complemented by radio frequency analysis and close examination of the surrounding infrastructure.
 Engagements are usually conducted outside normal hours and on a need-to-know basis, with a suitable cover arrangement where appropriate.
-We are independent: we do not sell or install surveillance or monitoring equipment, so our findings and advice stay objective.
+We are independent.
+We do not sell or install surveillance or monitoring equipment, so our findings and advice stay objective.
 Each inspection concludes with a clear report and recommendations matched to the actual risk.

 Common triggers include sensitive negotiations, mergers and acquisitions and other due diligence, board and executive meetings, litigation, a suspected information leak, or the departure of a senior employee.
 Many organisations also schedule periodic inspections of boardrooms and executive areas as a routine assurance measure.